Carnassial: Evolution of carnassial teeth

 The fossil record indicates the presence of carnassial teeth 50 million years ago, implying that Carnivora family members descend from a common ancestor.

 The shape and size of sectorial teeth of different carnivorous animals vary depending on diet, illustrated by the comparisons of bear (Ursus) carnassials with those of a leopard (Panthera).
 Bears, being omnivores, have a flattened, more blunt carnassial pair than leopards.
 This reflects the bear's diet, as the flattened carnassials are useful both in slicing meat and grinding up vegetation, whereas the leopard's sharp carnassial pairs are more adapted for its hypercarnivorous diet.
 During the Late Pleistocene – early Holocene a now extinct hypercarnivorous wolf ecomorph existed that was similar in size to a large extant gray wolf but with a shorter, broader palate and with large carnassial teeth relative to its overall skull size.
 This adaptation allowed the megafaunal wolf to predate and scavenge on Pleistocene megafauna.

+Cheetahs, Scimitar-toothed cats and Barbourofelis, have relatively elongated blade-like shape carnassials, with reduced lingual cusps.
+This may have been an adaptation to consume quickly the flesh of a prey before larger and stronger predators arrive to take it from them, either from other species or from their own group.